behzad17/podcast-experts-backend/README.md

 - Update: not allowed (messages immutable)
 - Delete: not implemented (kept for history)

+### Bookmark Model (Feature Under Development)

+Within the database schema there is a `Bookmark` model intended to let users save podcast entries or expert profiles for quick access later.
+The table includes references to the user, the podcast and the expert, and it is designed to power bookmarking functionality across the platform.

+> **Current status:** In the present release this model exists in the backend but there are no API endpoints or frontend interface to use it.
+Bookmarking podcasts or experts is therefore **not yet available**, and this capability is earmarked for a future development phase.

 ## How the Site Works

 The CONNECT platform follows a clear end-to-end flow, combining a Django REST API backend with an interactive React frontend.